 Our main objective is to produce competitors who have positive experiences of tennis during this formative year and who will return to their countries at a higher level.
 Each year there’s an extensive programme of tennis matches against Irish Schools both in friendly and competitive fixtures.
 The record of Dublin Oak Academy in the Leinster Boy’s Schools tennis tournaments has been very good and we hope to maintain it every year.

 This clinic offers the students an opportunity to experience European-style football through top professional European coaching methods.
 Our coaches all have UEFA coaching badges and have experience coaching professional clubs in Ireland and abroad.
-With two coaches running this clinic we try to develop both the weaker and stronger players.
 We aim for the students to have fun, to increase their confidence, to gain motivation, to improve and partake in the sport to develop their skills to an optimum level.
 We encourage all the boys in this clinic to represent the academy in matches against Irish schools.
-Some of these are part of the Leinster Schools’ soccer leagues and cups, some of them are friendly matches and tournaments.

 This clinic is focused on teaching basic Basketball skills.
 Dublin Oak staff place special emphasis on ball control, shooting, proper passing and defensive fundamentals.
 We try to develop self-confidence and teamwork in game settings.
 In 2002-2003 we became the Dublin Schools’ Division “C” basketball champions at 1st year (7th in Dublin Oak) and 2nd year (8th in Dublin Oak) levels and we hope to keep up with these achievements in the years to come.

 This clinic strives to develop all the necessary skills to become a proficient golfer, such as proper grip, stance, alignment, set-up, and swing.
 Throughout the clinic we practice driving, chipping, accuracy and putting.
-Each student enrolled in this clinic will have two days of practice per week a day of which the practice will be held at the golf course if the weather allows it, however, we have developed our own short course set up at the Academy including a driving area, chipping area, sand bunker and professional green.
 This clinic is taught by a qualified P.G.A instructor.
 Our students play against some of the finest young players in Ireland.
 We also have a programme designed especially to teach beginners and players with limited golfing experience in a fun and structured way.

 In this clinic, our aim is to achieve individual goals and develop decision making in a safe environment.
 The horse is a humble animal that teaches us self-control and empathy which are important values when riding as only when we develop a relationship of kindness and mutual understanding with the horse we achieve the highest standards.
 The syllabus for equestrian includes; principals of riding, Balance, and control, jumping and cross country, flat work dressage, the competitive edge, horse care and management.